talosgl/jojos-tech-guides/docs/python-script-setup.md

     + CategoryInfo          : SecurityError: (:) [], PSSecurityException
     + FullyQualifiedErrorId : UnauthorizedAccess
 ```
 If you don't hit any error—sick!
-Skip down to [Verify the venv's ready in Windows](#verify-the-venvs-ready).
+Skip down to [Verify the venv's ready](#verify-the-venvs-ready).

 If you do hit an error like this, to work around it you can launch an instance of Windows Command Prompt instead.
 In the top-right of the terminal, click the dropdown arrow next to the plus sign, and select Command Prompt: